wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 .. rubric:: References

 ..
 [1] Ahmadfard and Bernier (2019) developed a comprehensive set of test cases designed to compare software tools, ultimately aiming to enhance the reliability of design methods for sizing vertical ground heat exchangers.
 They reviewed existing tests and proposed four new test cases that cover a wide range of conditions, from single boreholes to extensive bore fields with varying annual ground thermal imbalances.
 They then conducted an inter-model comparison of twelve sizing tools, including several commercially available software programs and different forms of the ASHRAE sizing equation.
 The L2-, L3-, and L4-sizing methods of GHEtool were validated using this openly accessible document.
 ..
 [2] Meertens, L., Peere, W., and Helsen, L. (2024).
 Influence of short-term dynamic effects on geothermal borefield size.
-In _Proceedings of International Ground Source Heat Pump Association Conference 2024_.
-Montr�al (Canada), 28-30 May 2024. https://doi.org/10.22488/okstate.24.000004
+In _Proceedings of International Ground Source Heat Pump Association Conference 2024.
+Montreal (Canada), 28-30 May 2024. https://doi.org/10.22488/okstate.24.000004